cfengine/documentation/resources/additional-topics/hierarchies.markdown

 Orientation, for instance.

-We often write subset membership using a membership `.' character, e.g. if ‘linux’ is the set of hosts with property `linux', then a subset (or sub-class) of these hosts is `debian' (see figure).
+We often write subset membership using a membership `.' character, e.g. if 'linux' is the set of hosts with property `linux', then a subset (or sub-class) of these hosts is `debian' (see figure).
 The class 64 bit hosts is not a subset of linux, as part of it lies outside.
 It is a subset of hosts.